arielf/learning-to-learn/README.md

 ## Problem #4: Concentric (and interleaved) Spirals

-Unlike all the previous 3 problems, an optimal solution to the 4th an most difficult classification problem, is much harder to come by.
+Unlike all the previous 3 problems, an optimal solution to the 4th & most difficult classification problem in this set, is harder to come by.

-There's no subset of (available) input features that can define a smooth boundary between the two interleaved spirals.
+There's no subset of (available) input features that can lead to a smooth boundary between the two interleaved spirals.

 This forces us to try and construct a good separating boundary out of many disjoint linear local functions.
-The only way to do this with the given input features is by increasing capacity, i.e. adding hidden-layers and increasing model complexity.
+The only way to do this with the given input features is to increase capacity, i.e. adding hidden-layers and increasing model complexity.

 In particular, it is hard to get to a good solution without making some earlier hidden-layers wider than the input layer itself.
-The purpose of making early layers wider, is to try and generate stronger early signals by crossing (combining) the original features.
+The purpose of making early layers wider, is to try and generate stronger early cross-features by combining the original features in all possible ways.

 Here's a solution that is deceiving: the final loss is a very low test loss of 0.001.
 Yet it is obvious that the model is bad (try to